LassoSoft/LassoGuide/lasso_guide_source/databases/database-interaction.rst

 keyword parameters.
 For example, a ``-database`` parameter specifies the database in which the action should take place and a ``-table`` parameter specifies the specific table from that database in which the action should take place.
-Keyword parameters specify the query for a ``-Search`` action, the initial values for the new record created by an ``-add`` action, or the updated values for an ``-update`` action.
+Keyword parameters specify the query for a ``-search`` action, the initial values for the new record created by an ``-add`` action, or the updated values for an ``-update`` action.

-Full documentation of which ``inline`` parameters are required for each action are detailed in the section specific to that action in this chapter, the :ref:`Searching and Displaying Data<searching-displaying>` chapter, or the :ref:`Adding and Updating Records<adding-updating>` chapter.
+Full documentation of which ``inline`` parameters are required for each action are detailed in the section specific to that action in this chapter, the :ref:`Searching and Displaying Data <searching-displaying>` chapter, or the :ref:`Adding and Updating Records <adding-updating>` chapter.

 Specifying a FindAll Action Within an Inline